John Bolton: FBI raid

 FBI agents raided Bolton's home on August 22, 2025, as part of a documents investigation.
 The New York Post was the first outlet to report on this incident.
 The raid happened at approximately 7 a.m. when law enforcement officers entered Bolton's house, authorized by a court order, and started looking for "classified materials".
 His property in Washington, D.C., was also raided by FBI.
 The operation was a part of a criminal investigation started when Joe Biden was the president.
 Donald Trump said that he had no prior knowledge of the raid.
-Bolton was not arrested or charged with any crime; video footage showed him talking with the agents at his residence.
+Bolton was neither arrested nor charged with any crime; video footage showed him talking with the agents at his residence.

 Reportedly, the raid was conducted after a federal magistrate judge signed a search warrant shortly after another judge in Maryland signed a different search warrant.
-J.D.
-Vance said that the raid was not politically motivated and that it was purely "driven by the law".
+JD Vance said that the raid was not politically motivated and that it was purely "driven by the law".
 Moments after the raid, FBI director Kash Patel issued a statement that "no one is above the law".
 Attorney General Pam Bondi added, "America's safety isn't negotiable.
 Justice will be pursued.
 Always".
 AP News reported that Bolton was not present in his home during the raid and that his spokesperson did not give any comments on the situation.
 Kash Patel said he ordered the raid directly.

 An AOL email account that Bolton used to submit his draft manuscript was reportedly hacked by a foreign entity.
 According to CNN, intelligence related to the hack had been collected years prior by the CIA, and was used as the basis for the warrant to search Bolton’s house.
 Categories of potentially classified records that the FBI reported finding at Bolton’s office included travel memo documents with a "secret" label, confidential documents from the United States Mission to the United Nations, confidential documents related to strategic communications, and classified documents related to weapons of mass destruction.
 By mid-October, prosecutors were preparing an indictment related to his handling of the documents.